22016759/Jiayi-Leng/README.md

 # Coding One：Final Work Jiayi-Leng 22016759
-This is the final work from Jiayi Leng (22016759).
+This is the final assignment from Jiayi Leng (22016759).

 Introduction: